lostintangent/gistpad/README.md

 ### Wikis

-By default, when you create/manage a repository, GistPad will let you edit the repo like a remotely accessible "file system".
-However, if you'd like to use the repo as a Roam-like wiki, that's composed of linked markdown pages, then you can indicate that the repo is a repo by either including `wiki` in the repo name (e.g. `lostintangent/gistpad-wiki`) or adding a `wiki.json` file to the root of the repo.
+By default, when you create/manage a repository, GistPad will let you edit the repo like a remotely-accessible "file system".
+However, if you'd like to use the repo as a Roam-like wiki, that's composed of bi-directionally linked markdown pages, then you can indicate that the repo is a wiki in the following ways:

+1. Including `wiki` in the repo's name (e.g. `lostintangent/gistpad-wiki`)
+1. Adding a `gistpad.json` or `.vscode/gistpad.json` file to the repo itself

 <img width="250px" src="https://user-images.githubusercontent.com/116461/87234704-83a7c400-c388-11ea-90a8-2a660bef4dc5.png" />

+> Note: For interoperability with Foam, GistPad will also identify a repo as a wiki if it includes a `.vscode/foam.json` file.

 #### Pages